 How Is Anemia in Dogs Treated?

 Treating anemia is a two-step process.
-First, your veterinarian will need to assess if the anemia itself is severe enough to require a blood transfusion, and then she will make a plan for treating the underlying disease or condition.
+First, your veterinarian will need to assess if the anemia itself is severe enough to require a blood transfusion.
+Then, they will make a plan for treating the underlying disease or condition.
 This may require further testing and monitoring.

 The treatment options for the underlying condition will vary, depending on the disease, and could include medications or care involving corticosteroids, chemotherapy, or even surgery.
-Talk to your veterinarian about the treatment she thinks is best for your dog.
+Talk to your veterinarian about the treatment they think is best for your dog.

 Anemia in dogs can be caused by a wide array of conditions, from infectious diseases and autoimmune conditions to trauma and dangerous toxins.
-Since some of the causes are very serious, you should treat anemia as a serious symptom and contact your veterinarian immediately for further instructions.
+Since some of the causes are very serious, you should treat anemia as a serious symptom and discuss it with your veterinarian immediately.
 The prognosis for anemia depends on the cause and, if applicable, treatment.